promhippie/github_exporter/docs/partials/envvars.md

 : Access token for the GitHub API

 GITHUB_EXPORTER_APP_ID
-: GitHub App ID
+: App ID for the GitHub app, defaults to `0`

 GITHUB_EXPORTER_INSTALLATION_ID
-: GitHub App Installation ID
+: Installation ID for the GitHub app, defaults to `0`

 GITHUB_EXPORTER_PRIVATE_KEY
-: GitHub App Private Key in Base64
+: Private key for the GitHub app, path or base64-encoded

 GITHUB_EXPORTER_BASE_URL
 : URL to access the GitHub Enterprise API